 Internal joinery and kitchen fittings

 Repair category 1

-Notes Joinery finishes are in an order commensurate with age and as such show signs of wear.
+Notes There are no obvious significant defects.

 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes N/A
+Notes There are no obvious significant defects.

 Internal decorations

-Repair category 1
+Repair category -

-Notes There are no reportable defects.
+Notes There are no obvious significant defects.